How To Set Goals and Delegate the SMART Way

 Transformational leaders also work to turn their followers into leaders.
 They empower individuals, set challenges, and help people to change expectations of what they can achieve.

 As Production Manager, my long-term goal was to do myself out of a role.
 I wanted to raise up new leaders to take over my position.
 The organisation was growing rapidly so there were plenty of other challenges for me to take on.
 Equally, if I failed to raise up new leaders, I would stymy the expansion of the organisation as a whole.
 Therefore, I systematically coached and mentored my team leaders.
 They all developed into excellent leaders and one of them did indeed go on to take over from me.
 It has been a great pleasure to see each of these leaders go on to success in their professional work in the subsequent years.
-Being part of their development journey, even in a small way, was a real privilege.
+Being part of their leadership development journey, even in a small way, was a real privilege.

 Transforming your approach to leadership